dylan/gameofcyvasse/_includes/rules.md

 King
   : The king can kill any other unit and move one space.

+##Rules of Battle

+###Movement
+Pieces move and attack at the same time similar to chess.
+When moving you count how many spaces you have moved.
+This can translate into straight, diagonal or turning movements on the board.
+This applies to all units with the exception of the dragon which must move in straight horizontal/vertical/diagonal paths.
+Enemy units may block your path and need to be removed in order to continue.

+###Combat
+Units are taken by one player from another by skillful maneuvers across the field.
+An attack ends movement for that turn.
+Players may attack their own units.

+####Melee
+Melee units attack other units by moving into and occupying the space of the other piece, which is then destroyed.
+When a piece is engage in melee all movement is stopped for the remainder of that turn.

+####Ranged
+Ranged units (Crossbowmen, Catapults, Trebuchet) do not have to move to attack but can target and remove appropriate units that are in their range.

 ##End Game
 The game ends when one player's king is killed.